adrensnyder/ImapSyncMigrationHelper/README.md

 ### ListFolders
 Leaving LISTFOLDERS enabled will create a folder in the log with the \_listfolder tag.
-ImapSync will only provide the list of folders in the origin and destination it is useful to find if there are any problems in connection/login/configuration or if some folders are not correctly translated
+ImapSync will only provide the list of folders in the origin and destination.
+It's useful to find if there are any problems in connection/login/configuration or if some folders are not correctly translated

 ### Check migration for errors
 Using the script check_migration.sh, you can check for some errors, usually, I find, in my experience, providing a summary of the migration status.